ermongroup/cs228-notes/inference/variational/index.md

 - $$ KL(q\|p) \geq 0 $$ for all $$q,p$$.
 - $$ KL(q\|p) = 0 $$ if and only if $$ q = p $$.

 These can be proven as an exercise.
-Note however that $$KL(q\|p) \neq KL(p\|q)$$, i.e. the KL divergence is not symmetric.
+Note however that $$KL(q\|p) \neq KL(p\|q)$$, i.e., the KL divergence is not symmetric.
 This is why we say that it's a divergence, but not a distance.
 We will come back to this distinction shortly.

 ## The variational lower bound